stackert/istack-buddy-server/CONTEXT-DOCUMENTS/INTENT_PARSE.md

 1. Analyze the user message carefully
 2. **CRITICAL**: Check the Previous intent section - if it shows "No previous intent - likely new conversation", then isConversationContinuation MUST be false
+3. **SUMO MESSAGE RECOMMENDATIONS**: If the user asks to "find a Sumo message", "help me find a Sumo message", "do you know of a Sumo message", "give me Sumo query", "Sumo message for login", "Sumo message for authentication", "can you give me sumo query", "sumo query to track", "can you give me sumo query to track user activity", or similar requests that explicitly mention "Sumo" for specific log messages, route to recommendSumoMessages with subIntents: ["findMessage"]
-3. **AMBIGUOUS QUERIES**: If there's no previous context and the query is ambiguous (like "for the past week", "yesterday", "last month"), default to assistUser since we don't know what the user is referring to
+4. **AMBIGUOUS QUERIES**: If there's no previous context and the query is ambiguous (like "for the past week", "yesterday", "last month"), default to assistUser since we don't know what the user is referring to
-4. **KNOWLEDGE SEARCH FOR EXPLANATIONS**: If the user asks to "explain", "describe", "discuss", or "tell me about" Formstack entities (forms, submitActions, accounts, auth providers, etc.), route to searchKnowledgeBase with subIntents: ["topResults"]
+5. **KNOWLEDGE SEARCH FOR EXPLANATIONS**: If the user asks to "explain", "describe", "discuss", or "tell me about" Formstack entities (forms, submitActions, accounts, auth providers, etc.), route to searchKnowledgeBase with subIntents: ["topResults"]
-5. **OBSERVATION REQUESTS**: If the user asks to "run observations", "make observations", "analyze", or "observe" forms or auth providers, route to makeObservations with appropriate subIntents
+6. **OBSERVATION REQUESTS**: If the user asks to "run observations", "make observations", "analyze", or "observe" forms or auth providers, route to makeObservations with appropriate subIntents
-6. Consider previous conversation context when determining intent
+7. Consider previous conversation context when determining intent
-7. Extract all relevant entities (subjects) using the guidelines above
+8. Extract all relevant entities (subjects) using the guidelines above
-8. Determine if this is a conversation continuation based on the Previous intent section
+9. Determine if this is a conversation continuation based on the Previous intent section
-9. Select the most appropriate intent and sub-intents
+10. Select the most appropriate intent and sub-intents
-10. Recommend suitable robot
+11. Recommend suitable robot
-11. Return ONLY the JSON response, no explanations or markdown
+12. Return ONLY the JSON response, no explanations or markdown